DeloitteAU/webpack-config/README.md

 **Guiding principles:**

-- Build tools should be standard across similar projects.
+- Build tools should be consistent across similar projects; this helps maintainability, on-boarding, and knowledge-sharing.
 - Build tools should be maintained and continually improved in a central location.
-- It is not necessary to spend time configuring build tools on every project.
-- When build tools are improved, existing projects should have a workflow available to pull in that improvement.
+- A workflow should be available to pull build tooling improvements into ongoing projects.

 **The following project types are supported:**